You are recognised as one of the most innovative practitioners across the Asia-Pacific. What has been your favourite creative project and why?

 What advice would you give to someone considering a career in intellectual property?

 A lawyer’s role in the current climate is no longer restricted to providing input only aligned around legislation.
 It has become imperative for them to also have knowledge of, and interface with, other business disciplines such as marketing, finance, sales and corporate governance considerations to provide a holistic opinion.
 I feel that the next generation of professionals must not only be mentored in the law, but also on these other facets of business that are inextricably linked with intellectual property.
 I try to inculcate that within my team through extensive knowledge-building sessions.

 What is one change you would make to the IP landscape in India and do you think it is likely to happen?

 My vision is to take intellectual property to the masses in India and to ensure that India scales up and is recognised as an innovation hub.
 Intellectual property is a big magnet for investment.
 There is no limitation in achieving this as I feel that if the ecosystem is correct – if the infrastructure supporting intellectual property is legal, regulatory, participatory and collaborative – then it is possible.

-Safir Anand is senior partner and head of trademarks and contractual and commercial intellectual property at Anand and Anand.
-He represents clients from diverse industries and provides strategic solutions to multidimensional business requirements – brand creation, valuation, risk mitigation, licensing and franchising, corporate taxation, brand protection from dilution, commercialisation and monetisation, and due diligence.
+Recognised as one of India’s top IP attorneys, senior partner Safir Anand is head of trademarks and contractual and commercial intellectual property at Anand and Anand.
+He has over 25 years’ experience in advising and representing clients from diverse industries, from fast-moving consumer goods to pharmaceuticals, software, food, media, sports, entertainment, fashion and government.
+Mr Anand provides wholesome solutions to multidimensional business requirements including brand creation, valuation, risk mitigation, licensing and franchising.